GSC23-HeadHome/HeadHome-Hardware/README.md

 In addition, upon `pressing the red button`, the wearable displays an optimal path to guide the patient back home.

 # Getting Started
+This repo contains the Hardware Program for HeadHome.
+Click [here](https://github.com/GSC23-HeadHome/HeadHome) to view the full solution.

+## ⚙️ Steps to Setup

 1. Install the Arduino IDE from the link [here](https://www.arduino.cc/en/software).
 2. Clone this repository and open [headhome-hardware.ino](headhome-hardware.ino) in the Arduino IDE
-3. Upload the code onto your ESP32 and the code will run!
+3. Upload the code onto your ESP32 to run the code.

 ## 🔑 &nbsp;Key Files and Directories